Zack-D-44/My-Codecademy-Backend-BudgetEngineer-Portfolio-Project-Personal/README.md

 To use the app:

-- Clone the repository using the `git clone` command
+- Clone the repository using the `git clone` command in the terminal
-- Navigate to the cloned repository
+- Navigate to the cloned repository using the terminal
-- Run the command `npm install` to download all required node packages
+- Run the command `npm install` in the terminal, to download all required node packages
-- Start the server by running the command `node server.js`
+- Start the server by running the command `node server.js` in the terminal
-- Make calls to the API
+- Make calls to the API, for example by using Postman

 ## API Endpoints